AHCChan/Table_To_Table/README.txt

-        "But I could probably do this using Regex"
+        "But I could probably do this using Regex."

                         - People fortunate enough to be very good at Regex